ronaldfabra/Weather/README.md

 - the requests was developed using async and await that are the new structured concurrency changes that arrived in Swift 5.5 during WWDC 2021.
 - the app support portrait and landscape orientation.
 - the app use a local database to handle the favorites locations this with CoreData.
-- the app has unit tests to ensure the correct behavior this with Swift Tests and XCTests.
+- the app has unit tests and ui tests to ensure the correct behavior this with Swift Tests and XCTests.
 - the app support the errors handler.
 - there is no any third library, all the application was made with own code.